happymongoose/iap_badger/README.md

 * The function identified within the product catalogue should work silently, handling inventory changes - this is partially because it can be called during a product restore cycle, as well as during a purchase.
 * The function identified in the *iap.purchase* function can be as noisy as you like, sending all sorts of messages to the user, playing congratulatory sounds and making screen changes.

-Remember: keep product catalogue callbacks for silent inventory changes.
+Remember: product catalogue callbacks make silent inventory changes - that's all.

 #####Product restores